HDembinski/zenflow/README.md

 * Training on data points with uncertainties.
 * Computing marginalized posterior densities.
 This can be done "by hand", however.
 * Bijectors that are not needed for the neural spline coupling approach.
-* Supports for periodic variables.
+* Support for periodic variables.

 Features which are planned:
-* Supports for periodic variables.
+* Support for periodic variables.